idos2002/skyline-crs/docs/services/booking/cancel-booking.md

 # Cancel Booking

 Cancels the booking with the requested PNR ID.
-The first name and last name of the person who made the booking (as in the contact details of the corresponding PNR) are required in the request body for authentication purposes.
+A booking **cannot be canceled** if all or some of the passengers have already checked in for the flight!

-> **Warning!** This operation is irreversible!
+> **Warning!** This operation is irreversible and can only be done once!

 > **Important:**  Login is required to access this endpoint.